-The texture and taste of this recipe is not unlike the classic Ecstasy Bars, but with a lime filling these layered bars are a refreshing change-up.
+The texture and taste of this recipe are not unlike classic Ecstasy Bars, but with lime filling these layered Napoleon bars are a refreshing change-up.

 Even my husband who "doesn't hate coconut but just doesn't like it" loved these bars, as did my coworkers on the many occasions that I brought them to work.